Fair Housing Resources

 Leading the Way to End Housing Discrimination

 BayLegal works to eliminate housing discrimination and to ensure equal housing opportunity for all people through advocacy, education and outreach.
-BayLegal represents people discriminated against in housing on the basis of race, ethnicity, national origin, gender, disability, sexual orientation, family status or other protected class.
+BayLegal represents people discriminated against in housing on the basis of race, ethnicity, national origin, sex, religion, disability, sexual orientation, gender identity and gender expression, family status, source of income or other protected class.

-BayLegal launches three new Fair Housing public service announcements produced by partner agency RYSE Youth Center of Richmond.
+BayLegal launched three Fair Housing public service announcements produced by partner agency RYSE Youth Center of Richmond.
 Check them out here:

 Fair Housing: Are You Being Discriminated Against?

-It is illegal for a landlord to treat you unfairly because of reasons like: Race; National Origin; Religion; Gender; Sexual Orientation; Family Status; Disability; Age; Source of Income
+It is illegal for a landlord to treat you differently because of any of the following: Race; National Origin; Religion; Sex; Sexual Orientation; Gender Identity and Gender Expression, Family Status; Disability; Age; Source of Income.

-You may have experienced housing discrimination if a landlord has:
+You may have experienced housing discrimination if a landlord has done any of the following actions based on the protected classes listed above:

 - Discouraged you from looking at an apartment.